pkar70/MyLibs/pkar.StructList/README.md

     Sub Remove(oDel As TYP)
     Function Find(match As Predicate(Of TYP)) As TYP Sub Remove(match As Predicate(Of TYP))
+    Function Export(Optional bIgnoreNulls As Boolean = False) As String // since 1.6.1

 ## other functions

     Function LoadItem(sJSON As String) As TYP
+    Public Function GetOnLoadMemSizeKB() As Integer // since 1.6.0; gets memory "consumed" while reading file (if your app doesn't consume memory in other threads, it would be size of List)

 # BaseDict [since 1.2.0]